Chapter 7 Regression III: categorical independent variables and multiple regression models

 ## 1.535746 1.688394 1.183109 1.028525

-Typically, it is assumed that you need a value greater than 2 for the square root of the variance inflation factor before collinearity seriously impairs the precision of the estimation.
-It does not look as if we would have to worry much on the basis of these results.
+Now, because we’re using the square root, our thresholds would change accordingly.
+So, usually, it is assumed that you need a value greater than around 2 for the square root of the variance inflation factor before collinearity impairs the precision of the estimation, and above 3 would indicate a more serious problem.
+It does not look as if we have much to worry about on the basis of these results.

 ## GVIF Df GVIF^(1/(2*Df))